Serendipity-UOB/game-controller/README.md

-# Game Controller
+# Hacker Hunt Server

-A simple web app used for testing early Hacker Hunt game mechanics.
+A Spring server for the Hacker Hunt game to be used by both iOS and Andriod app.

 The app is currently hosted on Heroku: